Petronilla de Meath: Confession and execution

 Petronilla claimed that Kyteler allowed a demon to know her carnally, that she consulted devils and made potions and that Kyteler denied the "faith of Christ and the Church".
 Petronilla also held that she and her mistress applied a magical potion to a wooden beam, which enabled both women to fly.
 Petronilla was then forced to make a public proclamation that Kyteler and her followers were guilty of witchcraft.
-Petronilla was whipped six times (according to Ledrede "flogged through six parishes"), as in accordance to Ledrede orders and condemned to be burnt at the stake as a heretic.
-John Clyn, the Kilkenny Franciscan chronicler recorded her death: "Petronilla de Midia ... was condemned for sorcery, lot taking and offering sacrifices to demons, consigned to the flames and burned.
+Petronilla was whipped six times (according to Ledrede "flogged through six parishes"), in accordance with Ledrede's orders, and condemned to be burnt at the stake as a heretic.
+John Clyn, the Kilkenny Franciscan chronicler, recorded her death: "Petronilla de Midia ... was condemned for sorcery, lot taking and offering sacrifices to demons, consigned to the flames and burned.
 Moreover before her even in olden days it was neither seen nor heard of that anyone suffered the death penalty for heresy in Ireland."

-She was perhaps the mother of another accused accomplice, named Basil, who managed to escape.
-In Sir James Ware's History of the Bishops of the Kingdom of Ireland and of Such Matters Ecclesiastical and Civil, he makes reference to Basil being an accused associate who managed to escape with Kyteler, "The Lady and Basil fled".
+She was the mother of another accused accomplice, named Sarah, who evidently escaped with Alice.
+Drawing on John Pembridge's 14th-century annals which change Sarah's name to Basilia, in Sir James Ware's History of the Bishops of the Kingdom of Ireland and of Such Matters Ecclesiastical and Civil, he makes reference to Basil being an accused associate who managed to escape with Kyteler, "The Lady and Basil fled".